Camroku/Ruylang/README.md

 # RuyLang
 Ah, yes.
 We made another language.

-We're trying to implement [Let's Build a Simple Interpreter](https://ruslanspivak.com/lsbasi-part1/) in C, probably won't be successful.
-If we actually make it work, it may replace QoLang.
+We're trying to implement [Let's Build a Simple Interpreter](https://ruslanspivak.com/lsbasi-part1/) in C. It might replace QoLang in the future.

 To do:
 - [x] Implement statement list, compound statement, and assignment.